 The nominal distance of the cell walls from the beam is 5\mm, which is reduced to 3\mm in case of special runs, like the Van der Meer luminosity scans.
 A careful and correct alignment of the storage cell is hence mandatory.

 The storage cell was adjusted in position and orientation with respect to the \velo RF foil based on geodetic metrology performed by the \cern team responsible for experiments surveying and alignment.
-Before subsequent alignment procedures, a fiducialisation was performed to measure the positions of reference points relative to the main axis of the cell.
+Before subsequent alignment procedures, the positions of reference points relative to the main axis of the cell are measured (fiducialisation).
 The reference marks of the SMOG2 system consist of four 8H7 holes located at the four corners of the cell wing.
 The fiducialisation work was performed in a metrology lab and provided with an accuracy of 100\mum.
 To identify the position of the SMOG2 mechanical structure, and to determine its azimuthal angle in the \lhcb reference frame, virtual points have been added.